 Move around the corners of the quads (pins) as appropriate.
 Shift-click an individual edge of a quad to straighten it and keep it straight during further perspective.
-You may also use the three icons in the top menu to adjust the vertical or the horizontal lines automatically.
+You may also use the three icons in the top menu to adjust the vertical or horizontal lines automatically.
 The result is shown below:

-The content-aware tool will not work on a smart layer, so we need to duplicate the layer first (Ctrl+ J), then convert the layer to a normal one by right-clicking the layer and select convert to layers.
+The content-aware tool will not work on a smart layer, so we need to duplicate the layer first (Ctrl+ J), then convert the layer to a normal one by right-clicking the layer and selecting convert to layers.

 Choose the magic wand tools from the toolbar.
 Click in the empty spaces to select it.
 Then expand the selection by 10 pixels (Select > Modify > Expand)

 Now, choose Edit > Content-Aware Fill, and press O.K